Machine learning is helping lawyers sift through mountains of documents to find evidence.

 Why it matters: Tools that streamline the mundane, high-stakes chore of sifting through documents could help lawyers and their aides discover evidence they might otherwise overlook.
 This may be a boon especially for less-privileged plaintiffs and defendants, as some legal scholars have long held that the resource-intensive discovery process favors the wealthy.

-We’re thinking: There’s a strong case for AI in legal practice.
+We’re thinking: There’s a strong case for NLP in legal practice.